Morris County -- Morris Plains, NJ

 Fisher Scientific, founded in 1902, was a biotechnology company that provided products and services to the global scientific research and United States clinical laboratory markets.
 Its customers included pharmaceutical & biotechnology companies, colleges, universities, schools, medical research, hospitals, labs and research & development laboratories.
 The company offered more than 600,000 products and services to over 350,000 customers located in approximately 150 countries.

 In May 2006, Fisher Scientific and Thermo Electron merged and the company is now called Thermo Fisher Scientific.
+Although TFS is no longer at this location, I have left the box in this location.

 You need to know how to use a compass to find this stamp!